sniporbob/PiRaTN/README.md

 # Configuration

-You must decide on two IP address subnets for your ATAK network.
-One subnet will be for the "wlan0" short range wifi network, and IP addresses in this range will be assigned by the Pi to your end user devices (phone, tablet, etc).
-The other subnet will be for the "tnc0" long range radio link and you must manually specify this IP address on each Pi.
-Each Pi should be given it's own unique IP address for tnc0.
-In the provided files the IP range of 10.10.10.x is used for the wlan0 interface, and the IP range of 10.99.99.x is used for the tnc0 interface.
-You may use these or change them according to your preference.
-You may use the exact same wlan0 IP addresses across every Pi but you must edit the tnc0 interface IP address and assign a unique address for each individual Pi.
+You must decide on IP address subnets for your ATAK network.
+A unique subnet will be for each "wlan0" short range wifi network on each Pi, and IP addresses in this range will be assigned by the Pi to your end user devices (phone, tablet, etc).
+There will also be a subnet for all "tnc0" long range radio devices.
+Each Pi should be given it's own unique IP address for tnc0, and it's own unique IP address range for wlan0.
+In the provided files the IP range of 10.10.Pi.x is used for the wlan0 interface, with "Pi" being the Pi number.
+The IP range of 10.99.99.Pi is used for the tnc0 interface, where "Pi" is the Pi number.
+You may use this scheme or change it according to your preference, but remember each Pi should have it's own range of wlan0 IP addresses and each tnc0 interface needs it's own unique IP assigned to it.

 Example setup:

-Pi#1: wlan0 with IP range 10.10.10.x, tnc0 with static IP address 10.99.99.1
+Pi#1: wlan0 with IP range 10.10.1.x, tnc0 with static IP address 10.99.99.1

-Pi#2: wlan0 with IP range 10.10.10.x, tnc0 with static IP address 10.99.99.2
+Pi#2: wlan0 with IP range 10.10.2.x, tnc0 with static IP address 10.99.99.2

 Following this readme without changing any IP addresses will set up Pi#1 exactly as this example.
-To set up your second Pi following this readme, just replace all instances of 10.99.99.1 with 10.99.99.2
+To set up your second Pi following this readme, replace all instances of 10.99.99.1 with 10.99.99.2, and all instances of 10.10.1.x with 10.10.2.x.

 --------
 **WLAN0 CONFIGURATION**